Safeguarding Amazonian Stingless Bees,

 Over the past two years, Earth Law Center has actively participated in expeditions led by Amazon Research International in direct collaboration with the EcoAsháninka communal reserve and SERNANP, where activities have been carried out to map native stingless bee populations and workshops focused on the Rights of Nature and the documentation of traditional Indigenous knowledge.

-Our long-term engagement with Indigenous communities continued to deepen throughout 2025.
-Following the foundational work of 2024, which participated 114 Indigenous People across 8 activities, including talks, surveys, and a painting workshop, we aim to intensify our efforts.
-In 2025, we conducted a series of 10 workshops across more than 8 communities in Perú and Bolivia.
-These gatherings engaged over 150 participants, with a strong emphasis on women participation to ensure inclusive and diverse perspectives.
+Our strategy is rooted in deep partnership with the communities who have safeguarded these species for generations.
+Since 2024, we planned our long-term fieldwork and engagement strategy by conducting a series of 10 workshops across more than 8 communities in Perú and Bolivia.
+These gatherings engaged over 150 participants, with a strong emphasis on women’s participation to ensure inclusive and diverse perspectives.

-This collaborative exchange of knowledge yielded a key outcome: the creation of the first-ever Declaration of Rights for Native Stingless Bees.
-This landmark document recognizes the inherent rights of these pollinators, including their right to exist, to maintain healthy populations, to restore their habitats, and to live in a pollution-free environment, among others.
+Also, our collaborative work and exchange of knowledge yielded the creation of the first-ever Declaration of Rights for Native Stingless Bees.
+This landmark document, created in a close collaboration between EcoAsháninka, Amazon Research Internacional and Earth Law Center, recognizes the inherent rights of these pollinators, including their right to exist, to maintain healthy populations, to restore their habitats, and to live in a pollution-free environment, among others.

 Partners